mk-505/mk-505/README.md

 Welcome to my GitHub!
 I'm a  AI developer, and aspiring innovator.
 I care about solving complex problems - and turning ideas into reality.

 ## 🔭 What I'm Working On
-🤖 🛡️ **Data Engineer @ UofT** — working on cybersecurity infrastructure to help protect data.
+🤖 🛡️ **Data Engineer @ TD** — working on cybersecurity infrastructure to help protect data.
 🧠 **AI Projects** — experimenting with multimodal models and reinforcement learning.
 🌐 **AfterDark Creative** — co-founding a design agency building stunning websites for standout brands.